Titanium Cookware in Real Use: Solving Sticking and Open-Flame Challenges

 2. Optimize Oil Amount

 • Use 20–30% more oil than you would in a stainless steel or cast iron pan.
+This helps form a stable oil film that enhances nonstick performance.

 3. Don't Rush to Flip